 Cunningham, Michael: *1952

-Specimen Days, 2005 - Information about the Book
+Specimen Days, 2005 - Information About the Book

 • General Information

 • "Specimen Days" is a novel that weaves together three interconnected stories set in different time periods in New York City, each featuring variations of the same characters and incorporating the poetry of Walt Whitman as a unifying thread.
+See Summary.

 • Information from Wikipedia